 EQRoy/Shutterstock

 If flexibility is what you crave, the School of Communication at Northwestern University is as versatile as they come.
-Acting students are encouraged to diversify their curriculum and take a broad range of classes (sometimes across departments and schools), developing highly nuanced performance abilities alongside a deep knowledge of literature, history, analysis, and theory.
-The campus’ proximity to Chicago also offers a direct line to the city’s art scene and a cultural climate that influenced many successful actors at the very start of their careers, including Warren Beatty, Zach Braff, Stephen Colbert, Seth Meyers, and David Schwimmer.
+B.A. acting students are encouraged to diversify their curriculum and take a broad range of classes across departments, and even in other schools.
+Along the way, they develop nuanced performance skills and gain a deep knowledge of literature, history, analysis, and theory.
+The campus’ proximity to Chicago also gives students access to the city’s thriving arts scene.
+Many successful performers got their start at Northwestern, including Warren Beatty, Stephen Colbert, Kathryn Hahn, and Ziwe Fumudoh.

 4kclips/Shutterstock